JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 6. Set the `WORKSTATION_TAG` to the tag of the Workstation codebase you want to build and deploy, e.g. **8.0**.
 7. Set `WORKSTATION_BUILD_VERSION` to a locally branded version number that will be visible to your users in the application.
 For example, we use **${WORKSTATION_TAG}-JRC** for deploying version 8.0 at Janelia Research Campus (JRC).

-Remember that after customizing the .env.config, it must be synchronized to both servers, unless you have placed the jacs-cm directory on an NFS mount.
+Remember that after customizing the .env.config, it must be synchronized to both servers, unless you have placed the jacs-cm directory on a shared NFS mount.

 ## Initialize Filesystems